Walter Breuning: In later years

 Breuning lived at the Rainbow Retirement and Assisted Living Center in Great Falls, Montana, for 32 years, moving in when it was The Rainbow Hotel in 1979 when he was 83.
 The Rainbow Hotel turned into Rainbow Assisted Living Center in 1996, the year he turned 100.

 Breuning was a lifelong cigar smoker, but said in an interview at age 110 that he quit in 1999, when he was 103, saying they had become too expensive.
-However, at the age of 108 he briefly started smoking again, encouraged by gifts of cigars from as far away as London.
+However, aged 108, he briefly started smoking again, encouraged by gifts of cigars from as far away as London.
 Breuning retained a sharp memory.
-For example, he could remember his grandfather talking about his experiences in the American Civil War when he was three years old, and remembered the day President William McKinley was shot as the day "I got my first haircut".
+For example, he could remember his grandfather talking about his experiences in the American Civil War when he was three years old, and remembered the day President William McKinley was shot as the day "I got my first haircut."

 On his 112th birthday in 2008, Breuning said the secret to long life is being active: "If you keep your mind busy and keep your body busy, you're going to be around a long time."
 On April 24, 2009, Breuning was interviewed on CBS by Steve Hartman for Assignment America.
 When Hartman asked if he would do a second CBS interview in four years, Breuning said, "well hell you sure can!"
 However, he died two years later.